 This technique which has been used in Martigues for ages is essentially what is called “chumming” in English – a technique used the world over that involves grinding up or cutting small pieces of sardines and chumming the water with it (throwing the chum into the water) to draw the tuna to the surface, with separates rods set to different depths (from 10 – 40 meters).

 If you want to get a true taste of Bluefin fishing in Southern France while keeping with the fishing tradition of the area, you will want to try this method.
 A by-product of this type of fishing is that you will often also catch shark, and especially Blue sharks.

 Fishing in Sardinia & Sicily – Italy

-These are but few examples of the spectacular fishing adventures that await you in the Mediterranean Sea.
-Here, more than almost anywhere else, great fishing is accompanied by natural splendor, storied history and richness of cultures.
+These are but a few examples of the spectacular fishing adventures that await you in the Mediterranean Sea.
+Here, more than almost anywhere else, great fishing is accompanied by natural splendor, storied history, and richness of cultures.
 Fishing while on a vacation here is just icing on the cake.